 This family home in Lanikai is large enough to host extended family for get-togethers and overnight stays.
 Each of the home’s five bedrooms has its own lanai and ocean view.
 There are three bathrooms, like this one with his-and-hers sinks from Ferguson Bath, Kitchen & Lighting Gallery, cabinetry from Plus Interiors’ Exotic Woodlines collection and tile flooring from Daltile.
 The century-old home was renovated several times over the years, concealing its original character.
 The new owners found photographs of the house’s construction and were inspired to restore its architecture, balancing it with modern conveniences and a more open floor plan for entertaining.

 2. Second Draft

 The owners of this midcentury modern style house built in 1950 have a deep appreciation for its history.
 Architect Alfred Preis designed the house for historical novelist Oswald Bushnell, whose family lived in the home for 60 years.
 The new owners, Rebecca and Jordan Kandell, wanted to restore the home’s architectural integrity.
-Details International designed an open kitchen that’s equipped with Downsview Kitchens cabinetry with modern, user-friendly features and retro red appliances that pay homage to the 1950s.
-The green and red color scheme weaves throughout the house, with furnishings and artwork complementing both its aesthetic and history.
+Interior designer Jamie Jackson of Jamie Jackson Design incorporated the original green and red color scheme throughout the house, selecting furnishings and artwork to complement both its aesthetic and history.
+Jackson’s design of the kitchen includes retro red appliances that pay homage to the 1950s.
+Downsview Kitchens cabinetry supplied by Details International has modern, user-friendly features and is concealed by custom laminate doors Jackson designed, crafted on island by Reiner Arts.
 Since the renovation, the house has been added to both the state and national registers of historic places.